British University College

-British University College is a private higher education institution in Myanmar, located in Tamwe Township, Yangon.
-Establish in 2017.
+British University College is a private higher education institution in Myanmar, established in 2017 in Tamwe Township, Yangon.
 It is in partnership with the University of Sunderland in the United Kingdom and offers BA(Hons) in Business Management, BSc (Hons) in Computer Science and Master of Business Administration.

 In accordance with the directives of the Ministry of Education of Myanmar, British University College was officially renamed British United College on February 18, 2025.